-Public contact was made by posting the Council agenda on the City's official-notice bulletin board outside City Hall Council Chambers.
+Public contact was made by posting the Planning Commission agenda on the City's official-notice bulletin board outside City Hall Council Chambers.
 A complete agenda packet is available on the City's website and in the City Clerk's Office at least 72 hours prior to a Regular Meeting and 24 hours prior to a Special Meeting.
-A hard copy of any agenda report may be requested by contacting the City Clerk's Office at (408) 615-2220, email clerk@santaclaraca.gov clerk@santaclaraca.gov.
+A hard copy of any agenda report may be requested by contacting the City Clerk's Office at (408) 615-2220, email clerk@santaclaraca.gov or at the public information desk at any City of Santa Clara public library.